FelixVita/sample-python-project-structure/README.md

 You can find the workflow file in `.github/workflows/docs-pages.yaml`.

 See also: [GitHub Docs: Building and testing Python](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-python)

+> **Note:** If you find a tutorial that tells you to upload your docs to its own branch in the same repo, then you can ignore that.
+> This is how it used to work, but this is no longer necessary.

 In short, this action will build the documentation every time you push a commit to the main branch, and then publish the rendered HTML to a branch called `gh-pages`  in the same repo.